ajvideira/fullcycle-docker/desafio-nginx-node/README.md

 ### Instructions

-To run the challenge, run the command below:
+To run the challenge, run the command below from repository root:

 ```sh
 cd desafio-nginx-node